Alan F. Friedman, Ph.D.

 Biographic Outline

 Dr. Friedman earned his Ph.D. in clinical psychology from the University of Cincinnati and interned at Ohio State University Medical School.
 He completed his Master's degree at California State University and received his undergraduate degree from the University of California.
-Dr. Friedman is currently living in the Chicago area with his wife and three children.

 Matrix Inc.